KyaDLFiles/kyadlfiles.github.io/templates/technical/disc_files/!index.md

 # Level folders
 List of all the level folders (found in */CDEURO/LEVEL/*)
-*Name* is the name the level shows in the pause menu/save file menu
+*Name* is the name the level shows in the pause menu and save file menu

 |Folder|Level|Name|Numer of sectors|Info|
 |-|-|-|-|-|